Introduction to the

 ASCE is confident your specialized knowledge and skills reduces the risk and liability of your projects.
 While our underwriters have the final decision on providing insurance after proper evaluation of your firm and its history, we will work with you to make sure you receive a fair premium and the premium credit that celebrates your expertise, strong ethics, and commitment to excellence.
 For more information, contact an ASCE Professional Liability Specialist at 800.650.2723.

-Billy Edge to Receive Award from Virginia Tech
+Billy Edge Receives Award from Virginia Tech

 Congratulations to Billy Edge, Ph.D., P.E., D.CE, Dist.M.ASCE, for being elected a member of the 2013 class of the Civil and Environmental Engineering Academy of Distinguished Alumni, at Virginia Tech!
-He will be formally inducted in April 2013.
+He was formally inducted in April 2013.
 The awards program began in 1998 and was initiated by the Via Department of Civil and Environmental Engineering (CEE) and the CEE Alumni Board.
 There are annual awards given to both younger alumni who graduated within the last 15 years as well as those who graduated many years ago.

-This will be Billy’s second award over the past year, as he recently received a service award from the Academy of Coastal, Ocean, Port & Navigation Engineers (ACOPNE).
+This was Billy’s second award over the past year, as he recently received a service award from the Academy of Coastal, Ocean, Port & Navigation Engineers (ACOPNE).
 Billy served for two years as President of ACOPNE before serving a third as Immediate Past-President.
 He was honored at the latest induction ceremony as part of the Dredging 2012 conference in San Diego, California for his service in leading the Academy during its’ start-up.

 ACOPNE Inducts Diplomates at Dredging 2012 Conference